Bizarrespace/254-Open-Source-SoftDev/9-13 Notes.md

 * Be github
 * Basic website that takes input and has an output, and takes to the database to save the information
 * JS frameworks
 * automated backups of backend using shell scritps, use cronjob to automate it

+# Quiz
+* Look up enviroment variables and what they are might be on quiz